Yemen Climate

 This month in numbers

 Yemen experienced its 3rd warmest April on record in 2026, with an average temperature of 27.78°C, a significant 2.3°C above the 1961–1990 baseline.
-The period of February–April 2026 also ranked as the 4th warmest on record, with an anomaly of +2°C. Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period was the 2nd warmest for global land temperatures.
+The period of February–April 2026 also ranked as the 4th warmest on record, with an anomaly of +2°C. Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period was also the 2nd warmest on record for global land temperatures.

 What changed